Pups (film): Production

 The film is set in an unnamed American suburb and was shot in Chatsworth, Los Angeles.
 It was financed by Japan-based Team Okuyama in October 1998, with the condition that filming would be complete by December of the same year.
 The film was shot in two weeks in December 1998.
-The director, Ash noted that the film was timely within the context of real-life crimes during this period, alluding to the Jonesboro shootings; "The film was a reflection of what was going on in Jonesboro and around the world,".
+The director, Ash noted that the film was timely within the context of real-life crimes during this period, alluding to the 1998 Westside Middle School shooting: "The film was a reflection of what was going on in Jonesboro and around the world."
 As well as the controversy of the Columbine killings, the release of the film was complicated by the arrest of one of its co-stars, Adam Farrar.
 Farrar had been arrested in March 1999 on suspicion of attempted murder and making terrorist threats against his girlfriend.